OpenTermsArchive/deployment/README.md

 The playbook will automatically derive:
 - `ota_directory`: The directory where the code will be deployed (extracted from the repository URL, e.g., `demo-declarations`)
 - `ota_collection_id`: The collection identifier used for PM2 and nginx configuration (directory name without the `-declarations` suffix, e.g., `demo`)
+- `ota_pm2_home`: The PM2 home directory for isolating PM2 processes (e.g., `/home/debian/.pm2-demo`)

+#### Multi-tenant deployment

+Multiple collections can be deployed to the same server.
+Each collection will have its own isolated PM2 instance and nginx configuration.
+Simply define multiple hosts with different `ota_collection_repository` values, or deploy collections sequentially to the same host.

 #### Changes on an existing deployment